parryc/thevoid/templates/bookarts/posts/will-it-marble?.md

 - icelandic poppy ⭕️
 - balls of pulp - kozo / abaca ⭕️
+- yupo ⭕ (alum it, let it dry, and then alum again, h/t Barbara Hodgson)
+- a marbling comb ⭕ (not really recommended, but doesn't need alum to mark up your tools!)
 - bookcloth 🤷 (does marble, but gets really curly - can it be ironed out? yes, sort of)
 - legion cork paper ❌ (some curl dramaticallly – best to just use with the wood texture, rather than marble it)
 - crash/super ❌